-Our NIA project Entire is seeking to prove the effectiveness of these solutions and develop the mechanisms used by network and system operators to realise the benefits provided by flexibility.
-We are taking forward 11 zones in the original East Midlands trial area, following a successful round of expressions of interest.
+Our NIA project Entire sought to prove the effectiveness of DSR and develop the mechanisms used by network and system operators to realise the benefits provided by flexibility.
+We have rapidly implemented the successful learnings from this innovation project into Businessas-Usual, with our first flexibility tenders being handled by the main business during Summer 2018.